Cheukting/rasa_workshop/README.md

 ## Train and test your Chatbots

-Once you are ready, it's time to train and test our chatbot!!
+Now it's time to train and test our chatbot!! 🎉

 To train the bot using the settings that we have set up, in the terminal run: